peterjc/biopython_workshop/reading_sequence_files/README.rst

 which is short for sequence input/output (following the naming convention set by `BioPerl's SeqIO module <http://bioperl.org/wiki/HOWTO:SeqIO>`_).

+These examples use a number of real example sequence files, how to obtain these is described in the `sample data <../SAMPLE_DATA.rst>`_ instructions.

 -------------
 Built-in Help
 -------------